Imperiali family: Cardinals of the Catholic Church

-Giuseppe Renato Imperiali (1651-1737) participated in the papal enclave after the death of Pope Innocent X and was only one vote short of being elected pope.
+Giuseppe Renato Imperiali (1651–1737) participated in the papal enclave after the death of Pope Innocent X and was only one vote short of being elected pope.

-Cosimo Imperiali (1685-1764): Born in Genoa, he was great-grand-nephew of Cardinal Lorenzo Imperiali, nephew of Cardinal Giuseppe Renato Imperiali, and cousin of Cardinal Giuseppe Spinelli.
+Cosimo Imperiali (1685–1764): Born in Genoa, he was great-grandnephew of Cardinal Lorenzo Imperiali, nephew of Cardinal Giuseppe Renato Imperiali, and cousin of Cardinal Giuseppe Spinelli.
 He was made cardinal in 1753.
 He participated in the Conclave of 1758, that elected Pope Clement XIII.

 Historical Buildings

 Palazzo Imperiali in Genova

-The palace was built in around 1560 for Giovan Vicenzo Imperiale.
+The palace was built in around 1560 for Giovan Vincenzo Imperiale.

 Villa Imperiali in Genova

 The villa was purchased by the Imperiali family from the Catteneo.
 Its gardens are currently open to the public and the building is host to the communal library known as "Lercari".

 Castle of Francavilla Fontana

 Originally built in 1455 by Giovanni Antonio del Balzo Orsini.
 It was purchased by the Imperiali family from S. Carlo Borromeo, from the House of Borromeo, in the 16th century for 40,000 ounces of gold.